 The Rapid Response Fund

-Emergency Response Grants are available to support urgent interventions that respond to immediate threats to MSM and the LGBT community and the HIV services that they need, and where action must happen very quickly to be effective.
+These grants help with immediate threats to LGBT people and MSM and the HIV services that they need, where action must happen very quickly to be effective.

 Examples of activities are: relocation of premises following forced eviction of CBOs or service providers that support LGBT people and their access to HIV services; post-violence psychosocial support; providing urgent HIV medication; and emergency safety measures for individuals or service providers that ensure access to HIV services can continue.

 These are available for new or worsening situations that are urgent, but where activities take place over a number of months and contribute towards the removal of barriers for LGBT people and MSM to access HIV services.